Calculating manufacturing overhead costs

 First, we’ll give you a basic understanding of manufacturing overhead costs.
 Then we’ll discuss how to calculate them with some examples to help illustrate the concept.

-What’s included in manufacturing overhead?
+What’s included in manufacturing overhead costs?

 Manufacturing overhead costs are indirect expenses that occur in producing goods or services.
 They are not directly related to the manufacture of a product but still need to be accounted for when calculating total manufacturing costs.
 Understanding these costs can help businesses determine their budgets and plan for future growth.